PaperMC/PaperDocs/source/contributing/faq.rst

 1. Save (rebuild) any patches you are in the middle of working on!
 Their progress will be lost if you do not.
 2. Identify the name(s) of the file(s) you want to import.
-3. Open the file at ./scripts/importmcdev.sh and add the name of your file to the script.
+3. Open the file at ``./scripts/importmcdev.sh`` and add the name of your file to the script.
 Skip to the 2nd last header and follow the instructions there;
-4. Re-patch the server ./paper patch;
+4. Re-patch the server ``./paper patch``;
 5. Edit away!

 .. hint::